IP Blacklisting is an Email Manager’s worst nightmare.

 - Already compromised web servers and/or user accounts

-- Your Email list has a high hard bounce rate.
-This is a big red alarm that your recipients haven’t opted into newsletters, cold emails, etc
+- Your email list has a high hard bounce rate.
+This is a considerable red alarm that your recipients still need to opt-in to newsletters, cold emails, etc.

-- Using apps, software, or browsers that are uncommon/unknown may be deemed insecure resulting in a blacklisting
+- Using apps, software, or browsers that are uncommon or unknown may be deemed insecure, resulting in a blacklisting

 - Sharing hosting could be a mysterious culprit as other accounts and websites may not have read this list and committed the crimes you haven’t

-- Using certain keywords that are recognized as spam
+- Using specific keywords that they recognize as spam

 - Ignoring unsubscribe requests from recipients